KoichiHaradaEndor/Cron/src/Documentation/Classes/Daemon.md

 `function` is a user function generated via 4D's `Formula` command.
 It is the function that is called repeatedly as daemon.

+The function must be "thread-safe" (it can be set to "indifferent") since the component methods are tagged "thread-safe".

 The `interval` parameter defines the interval time between a daemon is executed.

 It can take the following formats: